 Just another piece of legislation, but with huge potential consequences.
 When the Act kicks into effect somewhere in the next 12 months, Australia will have some of the strictest data breach disclosure requirements in the world.

-Social media has its place as a way of connecting and marketing to your clients.
-However, with the rapid changes to the social media platforms and all the filters they put in the way of people seeing your content, the most effective way to stay connected is through an email newsletter.read more
+What & Why: The Content Social media has its place as a way of connecting and marketing to your clients.
+However, with the rapid changes to the social media platforms and all the filters they put in the way of people seeing your content, the most effective way to...

 Why?
 Because that’s where potential customers hang out.